Symbolic, Distributed and Distributional Representations for Natural Language Processing in the Era of Deep Learning: a Survey: Composing distributed representations

 \section{Composing distributed representations}

 In the previous sections, we described how one symbol or a bag-of-symbols can be transformed in distributed representations focusing on whether these distributed representations are \emph{interpretable}.
-In this section, we want to investigate a second and important aspect of these representations, that is, are these representation \emph{composable} as symbolic representations?
+In this section, we want to investigate a second and important aspect of these representations, that is, have these representations \emph{Concatenative Compositionality} as symbolic representations?
 And, if these representations are \emph{composed}, are still \emph{interpretable}?

-\emph{Composability} is the ability of a symbolic representation to describe sequences or structures by composing symbols with specific rules.
+\emph{Concatenative Compositionality} is the ability of a symbolic representation to describe sequences or structures by composing symbols with specific rules.
 In this process, symbols remain distinct and composing rules are clear.
 Hence, final sequences and structures can be used for subsequent steps as knowledge repositories.

-\emph{Composability} is an important aspect for any representation and, then, for a distributed representation.
-Understanding to what extent a distributed representation is \emph{composable} and how information can be recovered is then a critical issue.
-In fact, this issue has been strongly posed by Plate \cite{Plate1995,Plate:1994} who analyzed how same specific distributed representations encode structural information and how this structural information can be recovered back.
+\emph{Concatenative Compositionality} is an important aspect for any representation and, then, for a distributed representation.
+Understanding to what extent a distributed representation has \emph{concatenative compositionality } and how information can be recovered is then a critical issue.
+In fact, this issue has been strongly posed by Plate \citep{Plate1995,Plate:1994} who analyzed how same specific distributed representations encode structural information and how this structural information can be recovered back.

 Current approaches for treating distributed/distributional representation of sequences and structures mix two aspects in one model: a \emph{``semantic''} aspect and a \emph{representational} aspect.
 Generally, the semantic aspect is the predominant and the representational aspect is left aside.
 For \emph{``semantic''} aspect, we refer to the reason why distributed symbols are composed: a final task in neural network applications or the need to give a \emph{distributional semantic vector} for sequences of words.
-This latter is the case for \emph{compositional distributional semantics} \cite{ClarkCoeckeSadrzadeh2008,baroni2014frege}.
+This latter is the case for \emph{compositional distributional semantics} \citep{ClarkCoeckeSadrzadeh2008,baroni2014frege}.
 For the \emph{representational} aspect, we refer to the fact that composed distributed representations are in fact representing structures and these representations can be decoded back in order to extract what is in these structures.